nachogon1/Validation-and-Monitoring/README.md

 Place your json events anywhere in the project and run:

-For validating the events JSON.
+For validating the events JSON:

 ```
 events-tools validate-json --file $YOUR_PATH
 ```

-For generating the reports of the JSON events.
+For generating the reports of the JSON events:

 ```
 events-tools generate-report --file $YOUR_PATH